Moinax/Miso/README.md

 Status
 ------

-There is some missing api functions like removeFavorite, but the Api is fully functional and already used in http://nfyea.com

-The example is fully working.
+This version is quite stable and used in production on http://nextepisode.tv